nathan-barry/nathan.rs/content/_index.md

 &emsp;&emsp;When trouble came.”
 --- A.E.
 Housman

-Outside of school and work, I enjoy [reading](/posts/favorite-books), pickleball, badminton, climbing, pool, ping-pong, hiking, social dance, playing the guitar, and [photography](https://photos.nathan.rs/)!

-In addition, here is a list of some personal feats I've done (featuring the impressive and the useless).
+For historical reasons (every version of my site has included this), here is a list of some personal feats I've done (featuring the impressive and the useless).

 Event | Record
 --- | ---
 Mile | 4:28
 2 Mile | 9:51
 5k | 15:56
-Bench | 275 lbs
+Bench Press | 275 lbs
 Bouldering Grade | V8
-Starcraft 2 Rank | Diamond (Protoss)
 Balls Juggled | 4
 Bowling Score | 203 (my proudest one!)